ShaikhBorhanUddin/Credit-Card-Transaction-Fraud-Detection/README.md

 - **Fraudulent transactions**: 492 (0.172%)
 - **Features**: V1 - V28 (PCA transformed), Time, Amount, and Class (0 = Legit, 1 = Fraud)

+The dataset contains transactions made by credit cards in September 2013 by European cardholders.
+It includes transactions from two days, with a total of 284,807 transactions, of which 492 are identified as fraudulent.
+This dataset is highly unbalanced, as the fraudulent transactions (positive class) represent only 0.172% of all transactions.

+The dataset comprises only numerical input variables resulting from a PCA (Principal Component Analysis) transformation.
+Due to confidentiality issues, we cannot provide the original features or additional background information about the data.
+The features labeled V1, V2, …, V28 are the principal components obtained through PCA.
+The features that have not undergone PCA transformation are 'Time' and 'Amount.'
+The 'Time' feature indicates the seconds elapsed from the first transaction in the dataset, while the 'Amount' feature represents the transaction amount, which can be utilized for example-dependent cost-sensitive learning.
+The 'Class' feature serves as the response variable, with a value of 1 indicating fraud and 0 indicating a legitimate transaction.
 ## 📁 Project Structure
 ```bash
 ├── Images/